10 Hours / 10 CEs

 • Intended Audience

-This training is intended for professionals seeking to enhance their skills and understanding of custody and access evaluations, along with the associated professional and ethical considerations.
-It is suitable for individuals working in fields that intersect with legal, mental health, and social service systems, and provides practical insights relevant to a range of disciplines, including forensic psychology, clinical child and family psychology, criminal justice, health care, education, and human resources.
+This training is designed for professionals seeking to enhance their skills and understanding of custody and access evaluations, including the associated professional and ethical considerations.
+It is suitable for individuals working in fields that intersect with legal, mental health, and social service systems, and provides practical insights relevant to those involved in forensic psychology, clinical child and family psychology, criminal justice, health care, education, and human resources.

 • Experience Level